deep-learning-prof/ta-guidance-cs656/weekly-checklist.md

 2. Return all the assignments, including those without a submission.
 3. Make sure all assignments are returned so that Teams marks the whole assignment as returned.

+## Log Hours
+You should not work beyond the hours that you are assigned for the week.
+Record the time that you spend doing *any* task related to your TA duties, including meetings, reading/writing emails, answering student questions, etc.

+1. Record the time it takes to complete each task
+2. Submit the total time spend during the week to the instructor.